Lectionary Bible Studies and Sermons

 The passage

 v18.
 By itself, this verse is a little unclear.
-Paul is probably saying something like the following: "God is to be trusted, he does what he promises, he's reliable, and we, his servants, are similarly trustworthy.
+Paul is probably saying something like "God is to be trusted, he does what he promises, he's reliable, and we, his servants, are similarly trustworthy.
 As far as our plans to visit you are concerned, they were made with the full intention to follow them through."
-Just as God does what he says he will do, so Paul and his apostolic team are not vacillating "yes no men."
+Just as God does what he says he will do, so Paul and his apostolic team are not vacillating yes no men.

 v19.
 Paul's own reliability rests on the reliability of the gospel, a message from a reliable God.
 As to the content of the message, it concerns "Jesus Christ."
-They preached Christ, "Son of God".
+Paul and his team preached Christ, the "Son of God".
 The term "Son of God" is most likely used as a messianic title rather than expressing a filial relationship between Jesus and the Father.
 So, they proclaimed the message of the coming messiah who through his life, death and resurrection, inaugurates the kingdom of heaven and opens its gates for all.
 Christ is God's divine "yes" to broken humanity.

 v20.
-This gospel message, which reveals God's promised intentions for broken humanity, finds its completion, its fulfilment, in Christ.
-This "Yes", this "Amen" ("affirmation", same idea), this fulfilment of all things in Christ, is faithfully proclaimed by Paul and his apostolic team in their gospel preaching ("spoken by us") - a proclamation "to the glory of God".
+This gospel message, which reveals God's promised intentions for broken humanity, finds its completion, its fulfillment, in Christ.
+This "Yes", this "Amen" ("affirmation", same idea), this fulfillment of all things in Christ, is faithfully proclaimed by Paul and his apostolic team in their gospel preaching ("spoken by us") - a proclamation for God and to his glory.

 v21.
 So, Paul's reliability rests on the reliability of God.
 God is doing what he promised he would do in the gospel, and he is doing it through Paul and his team.
 It is God himself who verifies, confirms (better than NIV "makes" - making firm) the standing of the apostolic team in Christ, as well as those ("you") who hear their message.
 Yet, not only has God confirmed Paul and his team, he has also "anointed" them, consecrated them, set them apart for service, or better, "makes us share in his (Christ's) anointing"